 - Felony reckless evading

 If you are not entirely sure about the particulars of your case, you may want to ask an attorney about your options.
+The Simmrin Law Group can evaluate your case and provide an honest assessment so you know what to expect if it reaches trial.
+Call us today to schedule an appointment with a California criminal lawyer.

 Is It Possible to Get My Resisting Arrest Charge Dropped?